 Yes that means first the government body issuing the certificate puts an apostille, and then the official translator puts their apostille.

-☞ RELATED POST: French bureacracy: The birth certificate
+☞ READ MORE: French bureacracy: The birth certificate

-iv) Additional Documents if you are a foreigner
+4. Additional Documents if you are a getting married as a foreigner

 And if you are a foreigner (i.e. not a French citizen), you will also need to provide to get married in France:

 - A “certificat de coutume” issued by your embassy.
 This letter states that you fulfil the legal obligations to get married in your own country and that your country does not see any impediment to your marriage.